ledgerleapllc/cleareststake-backend/README.md

 Administration portal for fund management of LP users.
 This is backend repo of the portal.
 To see the frontend repo, visit https://github.com/ledgerleapllc/cleareststake-frontend

+### Prerequisites

+Relies on Laravel PHP.
+You can find Laravel's documentation here https://github.com/laravel/laravel

 ### Install and Deploy

-Relies on Laravel PHP, server software (Apache/Nginx), and Mysql if hosting locally
+Also relies on server software (Apache/Nginx) and Mysql if hosting locally.

 ```bash
 sudo apt -y install apache2